saalfeldlab/n5-spark/README.md

 Generates a single downsampled export:

 * <b>N-dimensional downsampling</b>: performs a single downsampling step with given factors.
+The downsampling factors parameter is formatted as a comma-separated list, for example, `2,2,2`.
   <details>
   <summary><b>Run on Janelia cluster</b></summary>